2,458 texts in Legends of the Jews (Ginzberg)

 It wasn’t just about bricks and mortar; it was about the very soul of the Jewish people.
 Ezra held two burning desires in his heart.
 First, to safeguard the purity – both literal a...

-According to the Legends of the Jews, his zeal and effectiveness in spreading the teachings of the Torah were legendary.
-It was said that if Moses hadn't come first, Ezra would hav...
+His zeal and effectiveness in spreading the teachings of the Torah were legendary.
+It was said that if Moses hadn't come first, Ezra would have received the Torah himself!
+What an ...

 A lot of that goes back further than you might imagine, all the way to Ezra the Scribe.
 Ezra, who lived during the Second Temple period, wasn’t just a scribe; he was a builder, a r...